lunasec-io/lunasec/docs/pages/overview/introduction.md

 LunaSec helps to protect yourself from the impact of 0-day exploits by giving you an additional layer of protection against data leaks.
-It's also the only Open Source Tokenization platform being used in production today, and offers more features than even paid alternatives like Very Good Security, HashiCorp Vault, or BlueFin.
+It's also the only Open Source Tokenization platform being used in production today, and offers more features than paid alternatives like Very Good Security, HashiCorp Vault, or BlueFin.

-With LunaSec you're able to, in minutes, harden your app against [common security problems](/pages/how-it-works/security/introduction/) and make it compliant with privacy regulations (SOC2, PCI-DSS, GDPR, HIPAA, etc).
+With LunaSec you're able to harden your app against [common security problems](/pages/how-it-works/security/introduction/) and become compliant with privacy regulations (SOC2, PCI-DSS, GDPR, HIPAA, etc).

 :::info